 Should you want Audi Side Assist and Pre Sense Rear you’ll need to spend £625, and for an additional £1,950, you’ll get the Tour Pack, which adds: Adaptive Cruise Assist, Predictive efficiency assistant, Camera-based traffic sign recognition, Collision avoidance assistant, Turn assist, and Lane departure warning with emergency assist (blind spot monitoring).
 Given the vehicle’s starting price, one might have expected these all to be fitted as standard.

-When it comes to parking, it’s excellent around the cabin and with a light steering input, one can perform a complex parking manoeuvre with ease; 360-degree sensors (front, rear and side) and a rearview camera come fitted as standard.
-If you’d like to bolster the experience with 360-degree cameras, you’ll need to spend £1,895 on the Comfort and Sound Pack.
+When it comes to parking, visibility is excellent throughout the cabin and with light steering input, one can perform a complex parking manoeuvre with ease; 360-degree sensors (front, rear and side) and a rearview camera come fitted as standard.\\If you’d like to bolster the experience with 360-degree cameras, you’ll need to spend £1,895 on the Comfort and Sound Pack.

 Read next: BMW iX3 review: The best driver’s feel?

 TotallyEV’s verdict on the Audi e-tron S

 The Audi e-tron S lives up to its promise as its third electric motor propels the large SUV at an astonishing speed while preserving the regular e-tron’s traits.
 It’s supremely stylish in and out of the cabin, it’s very spacious and extremely comfortable.
 As such, it receives TotallyEV’s Performance award.

 However, we’d have also appreciated an improvement in its driving range.
 Given the vehicle’s premium over its competitors and its sibling, one might have expected the ability to drive a greater distance without stopping to recharge.
 Alas, that’s not the case.